censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 ### A note on HTTP-only sites

 CENO automatically switches to the more secure HTTPS protocol to access sites which would otherwise be accessed using plain, insecure HTTP.
-This is done by the embedded [HTTPS by default][] extension when you enter a bare name like `example.com` or an HTTP URL like `http://example.com/…` in the location bar, or when you follow a link with such a URL in a page.
+This is done by the embedded [HTTPS by default][] extension when you enter a bare domain name like `example.com` or an HTTP URL like `http://example.com/…` in the location bar, or when you follow a link with such a URL in a page.

 [HTTPS by default]: https://github.com/Rob--W/https-by-default